SciEcon/Intelligent-Economics-XAI-Autumn-2021/project5/Gradescope.md

 ### [6.
 The future of grading](#The-future-of-grading)

-# Introduction
+# 1.Introduction

 Gradescope can help the instructor to properly administer and grade all of the assessments, no matter online or in-class, and it is designed to save time grading and get a clear picture of how the students are doing.
 This platform supports all subjects to be graded, including Computer Science, Economics, Mathematics, Engineering, etc. It creates a platform for the instructor to make a profile of all the assignments that have been designed, including exams, homework, and codes.
 At the same time, it supports a quick and flexible grading experience by applying detailed feedback with a simple click.
 Moreover, Gradescope also supports visualization of the rubric level and overall statistics to better understand the students’ progress.
 This platform also explores the potential AI-assisted grading experience by applying Natural Language Processing techniques to classify the students’ assignments and thus enable the instructor to grade by group.
 Overall, this platform optimizes the grading experiences and makes the hands-on experience more efficient.

-# How Gradescope: A step-by-step guide
+# 2.How Gradescope: A step-by-step guide

 ![Whimsical Chart](images/How_Gradescope.png)

 By enabling Gradescope as a tool in Sakai, the instructor and students can directly have the access to Gradescope website for assignment submission and grading.
 For the instructor, through syncing the Sakai course site to the corresponding Gradescope course, rosters and future grade posting will be automatically implemented from Gradescope to Sakai.
 After the sync is done, instructors can start to set up Gradescope assignments according to their demands, such as problem sets, quizzes, code assignments, or other customized homework formats created by beta version, where it also allows individual or group submission.
 After the deadline, the instructor can start to grade students’ submissions based on imported or designed rubrics, and it can be synced directly with the corresponding assignment in Sakai, thus students can check their grades either from Sakai or Gradescope.
 Every submission will be evaluated on an individual basis properly, with clear comments and grades based on rubrics.
 It is also convenient for students to check their grades and feedback directly from Gradescope.

-# Pros and Cons
+# 3. Pros and Cons

 Summary: